-We are offering \$15,000,000 of shares to be sold in this offering.
 Our common stock is traded on The NASDAQ Capital Market under the symbol "ASTM."
-On August 7, 2013, the last reported price for our common stock was \$0.55 per share.
+On August 9, 2013, the last reported price for our common stock was \$0.57 per share.
+There is no established public trading market for the warrants, and we do not expect a market to develop.
+In addition, we do not intend to apply for a listing of the warrants on any national securities exchange.